victronenergy/venus-html5-app/README.md

 ## Device error logging

 When the app is hosted from a VenusGX, there is no convenient way to see the errors in the js console.
 To make troubleshooting easier the app sends (at least attempts) to send the error messages through websocket to the device.
 The log can be found at `/var/log/venus-html5-app/current`.

+## Device debugging

+By adding `debug=true` to the query params you can enable some convenience features for debugging on actual devices:

+- "Reload page" button - refreshes the page
+- "Browser info" button - links to page containing basic information about the browser in which the app is running
+- A debug log element, which redirects all console messages to a visible element in the ui

+To enable this on a device set the debugReload and debugLog elements to visible in index.html and deploy to the device.